18jenkinsb166/raspberry-pi-weather-station-maintenance/README.md

 # raspberry-pi-weather-station
-This is the Raspberry Pi Weather Station project's GitHub page.
-Here we have all of the hardware scripts, server and website versions as well as some of our debugging/testing scripts.
+This is the maintenance team fork Raspberry Pi Weather Station project.
+Contains all the current hardware scripts, server and website - for older versions and peripheral code see the original repository... https://github.com/henry-oldroyd/raspberry-pi-weather-station

-'Finished Website' holds all the code/files for the website 'Hardware Scripts/Integrated' holds the final version of the code running on the Raspberry Pi